 Every one of the 20 fastest-growing occupations, as listed by the U.S. Bureau of Labor Statistics, is in the service economy sector.
 15 million jobs that have been created since the November trough of the 1982 recession have been in the service economy sector.
 In the service economy sector, employment rose during 39 of the past 40 years.
 Ninety-seven percent of the increase in employment between 1947 and 1987 took place in the service economy sector.

 to Relieve the Double Burden - Female Labor Force

 Using a national survey conducted in 1990, this article examines how wives' labor force participation affects the extent to which families use the market economy to provide goods and services that have traditionally been produced by women.

 Women Marketing Students and the Service Economy: A New Majority.

 Barbara B. Stern, Rutgers, The State University of New Jersey

 Women marketing students, nearly the majority, are likely to work in services: 84% of all women and most mangers and entrepreneurs are in service industries.
-Business programs' responses to women students include course development and nonsexist language.
-A women-related resource appendix for educators is included.

 The Forum traced the evolution of the service economy, particularly in knowledge-based areas, and examined how it affects business and society.